renovatebot/renovate/docs/usage/configure-renovate.md

 Most of the settings in the `renovate.json` onboarding configuration are defaults, however usually this configuration file will have some default overrides in it, such as:

-- Automatically enabling angular-style semantic commits if your repository uses them
+- Automatically enabling Angular-style semantic commits if your repository uses them
 - Determining whether to use dependency range pinning depending on the detected project type

 ## Common Overrides